Flow-matic/sea-battle/README.md

    * No bugs remained in the app at this time of submission.

    * One human error was caused by no other than my self, I wanted to add a mp4 video clip of how the game is played, and the only way to add a video to a readme.md file is to drag and drop the video directly to the file within github.
-Once saved it did flag up errors within gitpod when trying to push new updates to the readme.md file.
+Once saved it did flag up errors within gitpod when trying to push new updates to the readme.md file.🙈

    * Dealing with non-fast-forward errors, sometimes, Git can't make your change to a remote repository without losing commits.
 When this happens, your push is refused.
-If another person has pushed to the same branch as you, Git won't be able to push your changes: This was fixed by following the steps taking in the [image]()
+If another person has pushed to the same branch as you, Git won't be able to push your changes: This was fixed by following the steps taking in the [image](https://github.com/Flow-matic/sea-battle/blob/main/images/non-fast-forward%20errors.png?raw=true)

 ___